 What is the Difference between Undergraduate vs. Graduate School?

-GradSchools.com had the opportunity to speak with Professor Colleen Lelli about the differences between being an undergraduate and a graduate student, and how professors perceive the two types of learners.
-Colleen Lelli received her bachelor's degree from Cabrini College, her master's degree in Reading from Arcadia University, and recently completed a doctoral degree in reading and language arts at Widener University.
-She was a special-education classroom teacher at the high school level for seven years, and is currently a full-time faculty education instructor at Cabrini College.
+GradSchools.com had the opportunity to speak with Professor Colleen Lelli about the differences between being an undergraduate and a graduate student.
+Also, we took a deeper look at how professors perceive the two types of learners.
+Colleen Lelli received her bachelor's degree from Cabrini College and her master's degree in Reading from Arcadia University.
+She recently completed a doctoral degree in reading and language arts at Widener University.
+She was a special-education classroom teacher at the high school level for seven years.
+And currently she is a full-time faculty education instructor at Cabrini College.

 Q: Do you prepare differently for graduate students than you do for undergrads?
 If so, how?